vulkayes/vulkayes-thesis/documents/evaluation/user_code.md

 ```

 \codeColumnsEnd{
-	An example of the code with same functionality from the original examples (left) and from the current ones (right).
+	An example of the code with same functionality from the original examples in ash (left) and from the current ones (right).
 The code after is three times shorter than the original code while exposing the same functionality and providing static validation guarantees.
-}
+}{code_vertex_buffer_upload_example}

 Overall, the code for benchmarking the spinning teapots written in pure `ash` has 1400 lines of Rust code.
 The code with Vulkayes with same semantics and even improved static validation guarantess has 942 lines.
 This is a difference of 458 lines of code.
 These numbers are clear indicators of the improvement in developer experience by using correctly designed wrappers.